wolfieboy09/TheWorldOfMagic/README.md

 - Withered Grass Block
   - For a biome called the "Withered Fields"
   - Stepping on one without special boots may cause withering.

+  - More items are in the mod, but are not listed here yet

 Biomes that are planned:
 - Levitated Heights